* This is the Professional Version. *

 Organisms are acquired from the maternal genital tract or the nursery.
-These organisms include gram-positive cocci (eg, groups A and B streptococci, Staphylococcus aureus) and gram-negative bacilli (eg, Escherichia coli, Klebsiella sp, Proteus sp).
-Methicillin-resistant S. aureus occurs in late-onset healthcare-associated pneumonia.
+These organisms include gram-positive cocci (eg, groups A and B streptococci, both methicillin-sensitive and methicillin-resistant Staphylococcus aureus) and gram-negative bacilli (eg, Escherichia coli, Klebsiella sp, Proteus sp).
 In infants who have received broad-spectrum antibiotics, many other pathogens may be found, including Pseudomonas, Citrobacter, Bacillus, and Serratia.
 Viruses or fungi cause some cases.

 Evaluation includes chest x-ray, pulse oximetry, blood cultures, and Gram stain and culture of tracheal aspirate.

 New, persistent infiltrates should be visible on chest x-ray but may be difficult to recognize if the infant has severe bronchopulmonary dysplasia.